gjb2048/moodle-theme_essential/README.md

  - Fixed Custom Menu color in IE8 and IE9
  - Can now upload optional images into the marketing spots
  - Now available in English, German, Russian, Turkish and Spanish (many thanks to the Moodle Community for translating)
+ - New Pinterest, Instagram, Skype and the Russian VK social networks added.
+ - Can now add links to Mobile apps on the iOS App Store and Google Play
  - Minor CSS Fixes

 2.5.2